oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

 set('WeblogicPluginEnabled',true)
 ```
 ##### 2. Update the ingress resource with customRequestHeaders value
-Replace the string `weblogic-domain` with namespace of the WebLogic domain, the string `domain1` with domain UID and the string `adminserver` with name of the Administration Server in the WebLogic domain.
+You can configure an ingress route to the Administration Servers ClusterIP service.
+For an example, see the following path-routing YAML file for a Traefik load balancer.
+In case of SSL termination, Traefik must pass a custom header `WL-Proxy-SSL:true` to the WebLogic Server endpoints.
+Following example also creates the Middleware with the `customRequestHeaders` for `WL-Proxy-SSL`.

 **NOTE**: If you also have HTTP requests coming into an ingress, make sure that you remove any incoming `WL-Proxy-SSL` header.
 This protects you from a malicious user sending in a request to appear to WebLogic as secure when it isn't.
 Add the following `customRequestHeaders` in the Traefik ingress configuration to block `WL-Proxy` headers coming from the client.
 In the following example, the ingress resource will eliminate the client headers `WL-Proxy-Client-IP` and `WL-Proxy-SSL`.